fastforwardlabs/blog_deprecated/_posts/2018-02-14-probabilistic-cookies.md

 ![](/images/editor_uploads/2018-02-15-173354-IMG_20180208_091928.jpg)

 Note that the Poisson distribution (printed in white) has big solid areas at the top.
 This makes it more of a cookie-dough perturber than a cookie cutter.
-Those solid areas are an artifact of my ignorance of OpenSCAD.
+Those solid areas are an artifact of my own ignorance of OpenSCAD.
 The "clever" OpenSCAD ```scale()``` approach I had been using was a hack; I later learned that the ```offset()``` function is the correct solution.

 OpenSCAD issues aside, the cookies turned out fine.
 Here are some of the results, some decorated with axes and histograms.

 ![](/images/editor_uploads/2018-02-15-173432-IMG_20180208_153153.jpg)

+If you feel inclined to give it a shot yourself, [here's a jupyter notebook](https://github.com/fastforwardlabs/probabilistic-cookie-cutters) with some code to get you started.

 Happy Valentine's Day from Fast Forward Labs!